Portland ends 5-game skid with 3-point flurry at Indiana | Taiwan News | 2021/04/28

 TIP-INS

-Pacers: Brissett also had 10 rebounds, his second double-double in three home games since signing a three-year contract with Indiana. ...
-Brogdon added four rebounds and four assists. ...
-Caris LeVert finished with 16 points and Doug McDermott had 13 points. ...
+Pacers: Brissett also had 10 rebounds, his third double-double signing a three-year contract with Indiana. ...
+Caris LeVert finished with 16 points and Doug McDermott had 13. ...
 Indiana went 10 of 30 on 3s and was outrebounded 57-37. ...
-Indiana played again without three injured starters — Domantas Sabonis (back), Myles Turner (right foot), T.J.
+Indiana was missing five players: Domantas Sabonis (back), Myles Turner (right foot), T.J.
 Warren (left foot) as well as backups Goga Bitadze (left ankle) and Jeremy Lamb (left knee).

 Indiana fell to 11-18 at Bankers Life Fieldhouse this season and with only seven home games remaining, the Pacers' 31-year streak with a winning record at home ended.
 It was the longest active streak in the NBA, and tied for the third-longest in league history.